-Amsterdam has some wider roads in its inner suburbs but hardly every seems to have duplication of close-by parallel routes as Dublin does — for example, the Royal Canal and the South Circular Road are only around 300 metres apart and many arterial routes are close together.
+Amsterdam has some wider roads in its inner suburbs but hardly every seems to have duplication of close-by parallel routes as Dublin does — for example, the Grand Canal and the South Circular Road are only around 300 metres apart and many arterial routes are close together.

 Overall Dutch and Irish street networks are not a million miles away from each other.
 The issue is rarely of actual space but a matter of what we choose to do with that space — the politics of space.

 The politics of space in road and street design dictates what’s included on streets and roads, and how much space is used for what: How many traffic lanes?
 Are motorists/cyclists/buses allow to travel in both directions?
 Is there on-street car parking or loading or taxi bays?
 Are turning lanes included?
 Are bus lanes included?
 A green strips or trees included?
 How wide are the traffic lanes / footpaths / etc?

 Small changes in designs, such as narrowering traffic lanes to 3 metres or lower can given you a surprising amount of space to play with.

 The first photograph below of Amsterdam is a prime example of the politics of space: This street could be designed as two-way with two general traffic lanes, instead the city of Amsterdam just installed a single traffic lane and a decent two-way cycle path.